boulder-on/JPassport/README.md

 # Limitations

+* Struct arguments to C functions do not work.
+* Pointers as function returns do not work
-The interface file passed to LinkFactory must be exported by your module.
+* The interface file passed to LinkFactory must be exported by your module.

-Struct arguments to C functions do not work, only basic types and C-strings.

 # Dependencies